tclohm/node-api-challenge/README.md

 - [ ] Mention two parts of Express that you learned about this week.

+	Two parts of express that I've learned is how important configure the environment for local development and production are different.
+We don't have control over what port heroku will use but we can point it into the right direction using `process.env.port` Another thing I learned is express uses promises to return successes or an errors with their endpoints.

 - [ ] Describe Middleware?

+	Middleware are functions that sits on our apps.
+It allows us to have other functionality to build applications more efficiently.
+It can give us more power under the hood.
+For express, middleware allows us to execute code, make changes to the request and response object, end the request-response cycle, and call our next middleware function in the stack.

 - [ ] Describe a Resource?

+	A Resource in RESTful API's are the objects that are returned to the client.
+Those objects usually have a type, data, and a method attached to them.
+They are usually unique and are represented as data.
+They also have at least one URI attached to it for accessbility.

 - [ ] What can the API return to help clients know if a request was successful?

+	API returns the status code in the 200's, which are categorized as successes, and they can return json with information.

 - [ ] How can we partition our application into sub-applications?

+	To partition the application into sub-applications we can use one of expresses objects, the router.
+It acts as middleware and can be plugged into the main application with the .use() method.
+Example: app.use('/api/somewhere', somewhereRouter)

 ## Minimum Viable Product